Broad Street – 1200 Block

 Thomas Trounce and Alexander Green were both Freemasons, members of Victoria-Columbia Lodge, No.1, which met, and still meets, at the Victoria Masonic Temple, 650 Fisgard Street.
 Alexander Green’s house, Gyypswyck, on Moss Street, was built by another member of Victoria-Columbia Lodge, No.1, George Mesher Sr., whose son, George Charles Mesher, also a member of Victoria-Columbia Lodge, No.1, became a leading architect in early 20th century Victoria.
-Alexander Green‘s house, Gyypswyck, is now the Greater Victoria Art Gallery.
+Alexander Green‘s house, Gyypswyck, is now the Art Gallery of Greater Victoria.

 Thomas Trounce also built a second building on the opposite side of Trounce Alley which was a mirror image of this building.
 The second building burned down in 1909 and the Central Building, which now stands on the site, was built on the site in 1911.

 This building has had an interesting history.
 It was home to the Y.M.C.A. between 1889 until about 1910.
 It was also used as Victoria’s first telephone exchange by Robert Burns McMicking and Edgar Crow Baker., who, like Alexander A. Green, were also Freemasons.
 Both Robert Burns McMicking and Edgar Crow Baker had been Grand Masters of the Masonic Grand Lodge of B.C.